 Cameras: GoPro 4 Silver Edition, Canon EOS 70D, Canon EOS 350 D

-Can I try Roopkund trek as my first hiking on the Himalayas?
+Can I try Roopkund trek as my first hiking/trekking on the Himalayas?

 Yes you can try Roopkund trek as your first trek.
 It is always better if you have prior hiking/trek experience(s) like in Sahyadris or in Deccan or perhaps on any trail.
 Experiences walking on snow/icy conditions definitely helps in pre monsoon/summer season.
 This is NOT a Difficult but a Moderate grade trek and we do encourage first timers on this trail.
 But not to forget that this takes you to an alpine lake which is really high altitude in any standard (Just less than 16000 ft).
 To minimise the risk (as that any high altitude Himalayan trekking) you must have the following:

-- A healthy physical condition [as well as mental; You need to adjust and share on mountains :-)] with any known issues related to heart or lung.
+- A healthy physical condition [as well as mental; You need to adjust and share on mountains :-)] without any known issues related to heart or lungs.

 - Must be in a fitness training schedule.
 Your focus should be achieving more cardio vascular output through a regular aerobic training.
 A minimum of 2 months training is a must that you can walk comfortably on the slope.
 People will find it easier who are already following a routine.
 It is it highly advised that you follow a minimum of 6 months routine (weekly 4/5 days of training for an hour or more) if you are not living an active life at present.
 To know more on how to prepare, click here.